 Download the full report now and compare how your super fund is performing.

 What to do if you’re in a Fat Cat Fund

-Once you’ve read the Fat Cat Funds Report, you may be worried about your retirement fund.
+Once you’ve read the Fat Cat Funds Report, you may be worried about your superannuation.

 Your options are:

-- To investigate other investment options and potentially change funds
+- To investigate other superannuation options and potentially change funds

 - If you have a SMSF and have invested in poor performing funds you might want to consider using index ETFs.

-The Stockspot portfolios which are made up of low-cost index ETFs have done better than about 99% of growth and balanced super funds over the last five years after fees and tax, including the largest retail and industry funds.
+The Stockspot portfolios which are made up of low-cost index ETFs have done better than about 99% of super funds over the last five years after fees and tax, including the largest retail and industry funds.